istanbuljs/nyc/README.md

 ## Configuring `nyc`

-Any configuration options that can be set via the command line can also be specified in the `nyc` stanza of your package.json, or within a `.nycrc` file:
+Any configuration options that can be set via the command line can also be specified in the `nyc` stanza of your package.json, or within a `.nycrc` (or `.nycrc.json`) file:

 **package.json:**